lucas-wilkins/lemonsauce/README.md

   * Extreme spectra
   * Some human colourmetric functions

 Examples
 ========

+The majority of features have examples.
-A number of full examples can be found in the `lemonsauce_examples` directory.
+These can be found in the `lemonsauce_examples` directory.
-There is a dedicated README.md explaining them in that direction.
+There is also a dedicated README.md explaining them there.

-But here is a basic example, displaying a colour solid in 2D:
+A simple example, however, is displaying a colour solid in 2D:

 ```python